ga-wdi-boston/js-array-iteration-methods-diagnostic/README.md

 searching for help online.

 You should be running `grunt nag` before diagnosing any bugs, since it finds some of the most common sources of errors.
-After `grunt nag` passes, you should run `grunt test` to run the included tests.
-Tests will tell you whether of not your responses are correct.

 ## [License](LICENSE)